-Our leadership team possesses diverse experience across academic, biotechnology, pharmaceutical, and venture capital industries.
+Our management team possesses diverse experience across academic, biotechnology, pharmaceutical, and venture capital industries.

 Dr. Ryser has held senior management positions of increasing responsibility at F. Hoffmann-La Roche,

 ending as Chief of Staff for the President of Global Research and Development, Dr. Juergen Drews,

 operating out of both Nutley, NJ and Basel, Switzerland.
 While at Roche, he led initiatives to assess

 the impact of emerging technologies on pharmaceutical research and development, and assisted in establishment

 and management of strategic research and development alliances.
 He was a member of the joint steering committee